rock-n-code/amiibo-service/README.md

 ## Documentation

-Please refer to the [online documentation](https://rock-n-code.github.io/rock-n-code/amiibo-service) for further details about this library.
+Please refer to the [online documentation](https://rock-n-code.github.io/amiibo-service/documentation/amiiboservice/) for further informations about this library.